10 Best Hikes from Banff Town (No Car Required)

 Banff National Park is a huge outdoor playground in the Canadian Rockies.
-It’s a hikers paradise with outstanding hikes for all skill levels scattered in every corner of the park.
-But, you may be surprised to know that there are many excellent hikes you can do right from the Town of Banff.
-Yes, that’s right – you can enjoy these 10 hikes right from the Banff Townsite!
+It’s a hiker’s paradise with outstanding hikes for all skill levels scattered in every corner of the park.
+But, you may be surprised to know that there are many excellent hikes from Banff Town.
+Yes, that’s right, you can enjoy these 10 hikes right from the Banff Townsite!

 I’ve organized these hikes by skill level, starting with the best easy hikes in the Banff townsite, all the way to the more challenging hikes in the area.